-- Breakage - inventory that you have damaged and cannot sell
+- Damage - inventory that you have damaged and cannot sell

-- Wastage - inventory that is out of date, or needs to be thrown away
+- Expiry - inventory that is out of date, or needs to be thrown away

-- Write-offs - inventory loss due to other reasons such as theft
+- Theft - inventory loss due to other reasons such as theft

-- Consumption of own inventory - inventory that you use or consume in the course of your business that you are not directly selling to a customer, but that you need to account for in your inventory.
+- Internal Use - inventory that you use or consume in the course of your business that you are not directly selling to a customer, but that you need to account for in your inventory.

 An inventory adjustment is used to do this.

 Inventory Adjustments are used only to reduce inventory for a specified reason.